Abdeljalil-Bouchfar/CPP-Modules/README.md

 The purpose of an abstract class is to provide an interface for derived classes to follow.
 It defines a setof functions that derived classes must implement in order to be considered a concrete implementation of theabstract class.
 By providing an interface for derived classes, an abstract class can be used as a templatefor a family of related classes, providing a common base for all of them.

-An example of an abstract class in C++ is:
+An example of an abstract class:

 ```cpp
 class Shape {